lulav/LRS_Documentation/blog/Cannon/index.md

 Intialized Citros repository.
 ```

 This command creates a folder named `.citros` under your project directory, and initializes it as a git repository.
 The current git branch of the `.citros` repository should always be named as the current branch in your ROS project (i.e. `main` in the example above).
-In case they are different, Citros will create and/or checkout the branch for you, as can be seen in the output above.
+In case they are different, CITROS will create and/or checkout the branch for you, as can be seen in the output above.

 The `.citros` directory contains several files and folders that capture the state of your project and allow you to configure your simulations according to your needs.
 We will discuss some of them briefly later on.
 For a full and detailed description of the contents of the `.citros`  directory, refer to the [CLI Documentation](https://github.com/lulav/citros_doc/blob/main/docs_cli/index.md).

 ### Running a simulation

-After your `.citros` repository has been initialized, you're ready to run a Citros simulation, albeit with all the default configurations, by using the `run` command:
+After your `.citros` repository has been initialized, you're ready to run a CITROS simulation, albeit with all the default configurations, by using the `run` command:

 ```bash
 $ citros run -n "my_first_batch" -m "my first Citros simulation!"